PhilipYip1988/windows-7-installation-guide/readme.md

 ## Selecting Windows 7 Edition or OEM

-The default edition is Windows 7 Professional and Dell OEM SLP is applied by default.
-Skip this step if these defaults match your system.
+**The default edition is Windows 7 Professional and Dell OEM SLP is applied by default.
+Skip this step if these defaults match your system.**

+**If the Updates were integrated into the installation media with NTLite, this step can be has already been carried out and can be skipped.**

 <details>
 <summary>Changing Edition or OEM</summary>